 You can interact with Git using CLI commands or using a Git client.
-Git provides a Git client option, or you can use other clients such as installed on your computer to be able to interact with Cloud for Adobe Commerce.
+Git provides a Git client option, or you can use other clients such as installed on your computer to be able to interact with Adobe Commerce on cloud infrastructure.

 Git branch naming

-In addition to Git’s requirements for valid branch names, Cloud for Adobe Commerce adds two additional requirements:
+In addition to Git’s requirements for valid branch names, Adobe Commerce on cloud infrastructure adds two additional requirements:

 /character isn’t allowed in a branch name.